TomaszKandula/TokanPages/README.md

 }
 ```

-These business exceptions (`ARTICLE_DOES_NOT_EXISTS`) shall never be an validation error (invoked by `FluentValidation`).
+These business exceptions (`ARTICLE_DOES_NOT_EXISTS`) shall never be an validation error.
 Furthermore, it is unlikely that we would want to perform database requests during validation.
 The validator is responsible for ensuring that input data is valid (not for checking available articles etc.).

 ## Setting-up the database